Here’s the One Thing You Need to Know Before You Start Blasting Your Humidifier

 Or, if you really want to invest in your healthy home, spring for a more advanced device that measures temperature plus levels of humidity, carbon dioxide, toxic chemicals, and dust in your air.

-What to Do If Humidity Levels Are Too Low
+What to Do if Humidity Levels Are Too Low

-Low humidity causes static electricity, dry skin and hair, increased susceptibility to colds and respiratory illness, and can allow viruses and germs to thrive.
-Wood floors, furniture, and millwork will split and crack, the paint will chip, and electronics can be damaged because of low humidity levels.
+To make matters worse, when humidity levels dip, the ambient air feels cooler than in more humid environments, and you turn up the heat to compensate.
+Low humidity can cause static electricity, dry skin and hair, increased susceptibility to colds and respiratory illness, and can allow viruses and germs to thrive.
+When it comes to your home, low humidity levels can cause wood floors, furniture, and millwork to split and crack, the paint to chip, and electronics can be damaged.

 Standard Types of Humidifiers